ClemCrt2/LoRaKER/README.md

 ## Aims

-- Build a complete LoRaWAN architecture On-premises
+- Build a complete LoRaWAN architecture On-premises : From the sensors configuration to the data analysis
 - Collect, store and display data from sensors
 - Share research and systems configurations on github